 Guidance on Weddings at the Chapel

-The Queen’s Chapel of the Savoy is a private chapel of the Sovereign in right of Her Duchy of Lancaster and is exempt from episcopal jurisdiction.
+The King’s Chapel of the Savoy is a private chapel of the Sovereign in right of His Duchy of Lancaster and is exempt from episcopal jurisdiction.
 Rules for weddings at the Chapel are therefore different from those in force for parish churches of the Church of England.

 The Chapel has a maximum seating capacity of 150.
 This figure is a strict requirement of fire regulations and may not be exceeded in any circumstances.